 Browns stack around creek mouths in October and November on Cayuga and Seneca Lakes as they prepare to spawn.
 These fish are oftentimes in a negative mood but a little wind can turn them on.

 I've had some success fly-fishing spring browns on Lake Ontario.
 Conditions need to be right to have success targeting these fish, but for the serious lake fly-fisher it's a worthy challenge.
-I will be doing more Lake Ontario fly-fishing for browns in 2017.
 Fall run browns can also be fly-fished on Lake Ontario around creek mouths.

 Here's a beauty that my buddy Mike caught on Seneca Lake while casting a swimbait.
 We enjoy the challenge of locating and casting to browns on lakes like Cayuga and Seneca in the summertime.